CrystalFerrai/IcarusMods/readme.md

 ### Arrows
 * Steel arrow recipe yields 5 instead of 1
   * Epoxy cost increased to 2 and stick cost increased to 5
-* Aluminum arrow reciped yields 5 instead of 1
+* Aluminum arrow recipe yields 5 instead of 1
   * Aluminum cost decreased from 4 to 2, epoxy cost increased to 2
 * Carbon arrow reciped yields 5 instead of 1
   * Carbon fiber cost decreased from 4 to 2, epoxy cost increased to 2